About amacrine cells

 - Amacrine cells are driven by and feedback to bipolar cells.
 They also have junctions with ganglion cells, as well as with each other.

-- Amacrine cells interact with bipolar cells and/or ganglion cells.
-They are another type of interneuron which in this case monitor and augment the stream of data through bipolar cells and then control and refines the response of ganglion cell subtypes.
+- Amacrine cells are known to add information to the stream of data through bipolar cells and then to control and refine the response of ganglion cells and their subtypes.

-- Amacrine cells are known to serve narrowly task-specific visual functions including:
+Amacrine cells are known to contribute to narrowly task-specific visual functions such as:

 - Efficient transmission of high fidelity visual information with a good signal-to-noise ratio.

-- Measuring the difference between the response of specific photoreceptors compared with surrounding cells (centre-surround antagonism) which enables edge detection and contrast enhancement.
+- Measuring the difference between the response of specific photoreceptors compared with surrounding cells (centre-surround antagonism), so enabling edge detection and contrast enhancement.

 - Object motion detection which provides an ability to distinguish between the true motion of an object across the field of view and our own eye movements.